Hair, Accessories and Presentation

 Boys’ hair must be styled in a traditional college cut and must not extend past the collar at the back or cover the earlobes.
 No undercuts, shave designs, or very short (i.e. less than No. 3 clipper) styles are permitted.

 Girls’ hair of shoulder length must be tied back.
-Hair should be secured with white, maroon or navy elastic, ribbon or plain scrunchie.
+Hair should be secured with white, maroon or navy elastic, ribbon or plain scrunchies.
 No clips, bands or headbands of any other colour are permitted.
-School sized ribbons can be worn but not large scrunchies or bows with decorative embellishment or textured fabric.
+School-sized ribbons can be worn but not large scrunchies or bows with decorative embellishment or textured fabric.
+You are welcome to wear a claw clip as long as it is in school colours and is small and discreet.

-The overall look for hair presentation for girls and boys is neat, off-the-face, conservative.
+The overall look for hair presentation for all students is neat, off-the-face, and conservative.

 As a general rule, if hairstyles are extreme enough to cause comments from others, students will be required to rectify this promptly.
 This includes facial hair and eyebrows.